-The inspection results are reported to our firm's leadership, who are responsible for analysing the results of the inspections along with the findings identified from all sources of information and implementing remedial actions as necessary.
+The inspection results are reported to our firm's leadership, who are responsible for analysing the results of the inspections along with quality findings identified from all sources of information, for performing timely root cause analyses, and for implementing remedial actions as necessary.
 The results are also reported to the Board of Directors of our firm.
 The results of quality reviews are assessed at the level of an individual engagement and upwards in the chain of command.
 Further actions to be taken are determined case-by-case in accordance with our RAF.

-Assurance partners of our firm receive information on the results of the network inspection program designed for their use in assessing the scope of audit work they determine needs to be performed and their reliance on work performed by PwC firms in connection with their audit of a client's consolidated financial statements.
+Assurance engagement leaders of our firm receive information on the results of the network inspection program designed for their use in assessing the scope of audit work they determine needs to be performed and their reliance on work performed by PwC firms in connection with their audit of a client's consolidated financial statements.